odubno/instagram-analyzer/README.md

 sh
 $ source venv/bin/activate
 ```
-activates our working evnvironment with all of our dependencies to run our app.
+activates our working environment along with all of our dependencies to run our app.

-Now that are keys and tokens are hidden, additional to running the above command, we will also have to run the command below everytime we open our app:
+Now that our keys and tokens are hidden, to activate our keys to be used inside out envirnment we have to run:

 ```
 sh